 Glynis: Do you have any friends, Lloyd?

 Lloyd: Well, of course I do!
 There's Chloe, and bartender, and...
-Jim Beam, Jack Daniels, Johnny Walker...
+Jim Beam, Jack Daniels, Johnnie Walker...

 Glynis: Those last three are whiskeys.